shahin1290/we_meet/README.md

 * Client can access available events
 * User can RSVP to events
 * User can join a group
-* List events belonging to a group
+* List groups with its events

 ## Screenshots